-Project archaeologists Frank Tribe (left) and John Walden (right) working at the site of Lower Dover.
+Project archaeologists Frank Tzib (left) and John Walden (right) working at the site of Lower Dover.

 Reconstructing the lives and kinship networks of the Classic Maya

 The Belize River Valley has a history of archaeological excavations stretching back more than a century, making it one of the most intensely archaeologically studied regions of the Classic Maya.
-In combination with public outreach and early career researcher training in Belize, this project seeks to apply cutting edge technologies in paleogenomics, bioarchaeology, and stable isotope analysis to leverage this century of archaeological research to reconstruct a detailed picture of the lives of the
+In combination with public outreach and early career researcher training in Belize, this project leverages this century of archaeological research and applies cutting edge technologies in paleogenomics, bioarchaeology, and stable isotope analysis to reconstruct a detailed picture of the lives of the

 ancient Maya.
 The project explores the social and biological kinship relationships of all levels of Classic Maya society, from the commoners to the elites, and seeks to understand how marriage and kinship networks at sites across the valley, including Baking Pot, Cahal Pech, and Lower Dover, formed the basis of the region’s political power.
 Project partners include the Belize Valley Archaeological Reconnaissance (BVAR) project and the Heritage Education Network Belize (HENB).